-You can also press the button to toggle between the active and held phone call.
+You can also press the Subtron on the steering wheel to toggle between the active and held phone call.

 Join Calls

 When two calls are in progress (one active and one on hold), touch the "Join Calls" soft-key on the Phone main screen to combine all calls into a Conference Call.